Ulcerative colitis and some of the medications used to treat it may cause skin issues for some, including rashes, psoriasis, and acne.

 Doctors think that it may be caused by overgrown bacteria, leading to inflammation.

-BADAS causes small, painful bumps that may form into pustules over the course of one to two days.
+BADAS causes small red spots that may form into bumps or pustules over the course of one to two days.
 These lesions are usually found on your upper chest and arms.
 It can also cause lesions that look like bruises on your legs, similar to erythema nodosum.

 The lesions usually go away on their own but may come back if your UC flares up again.
 Treatment may include corticosteroids and antibiotics.

 Psoriasis results in a buildup of skin cells that form white or silver-looking scales in raised, red patches of skin.
-Treatment may include topical corticosteroids or retinoids.
+Treatment may include topical corticosteroids or retinoids, systemic medications, immunotherapy, and light therapy..

-Vitiligo occurs more often in people with UC and Crohn’s than in the overall population.
-In vitiligo, the cells that are responsible for producing the pigment of your skin are destroyed, leading to white patches of skin.
-These white patches of skin can develop anywhere on your body.
+In people with vitiligo, the cells responsible for producing the pigment of the skin are destroyed, leading to white patches of skin.
+These white patches of skin can develop anywhere on the body.

 Pyodermatitis vegetans is a rash with red pustules that can rupture and form raised scaly patches of skin known as plaques.
 It’s usually found in the skin folds of your armpit or groin.
 It’s linked to a similar skin condition known as pyostomatitis vegetans, in which pustules form in your mouth.
 The two conditions are collectively known as pyodermatitis-pyostomatitis vegetans (PPV).